nylander/Align-and-trees-parallel-workflow/README.md

     -m crit   -- Model test criterion: BIC, AIC or AICC.
 Default: BIC -f number -- Minimum number of taxa when filtering alignments.
 Default: 4 -s prog   -- Specify ASTRAL/ASTER program: astral.jar, astral, astral-pro, or astral-hybrid.
+Default: astral -b opts   -- Specify options for BMGE.
+Multiple options needs to be quoted.
-Default: astral -A        -- Do not run mafft (assume aligned input) -B        -- Do not run BMGE
+    -A        -- Do not run MAFFT (assume aligned input) -B        -- Do not run BMGE
     -T        -- Do not run TreeShrink
     -S        -- Do not run ASTER/ASTRAL
     -v        -- Print version
     -h        -- Print help message

+Default settings for most software are used in the workflow.
+Some default values can be changed by manually editing the [script](src/align-and-trees-parallel-workflow.sh).
+Arguments can be passed to BMGE by using the `-b` options.
+A list of options can be found here: [BMGE.md](doc/BMGE.md).

 ## Input data